 Just follow the procedure.
 There is no need to change any default.
 If you want, you can change the installation drive (considering the second note):

 Look at the image below and follow the installation procedure:

-The issues like these are OK.
+Issues like these are OK.
 Press Next.

 In the License Activation step, select Choose alternative activation:

 Then Browse the License file (with .lic suffix) provided by Intel.
-You have received this file via email if you requested for an academic license.
+You have received this file via email if you requested an academic license.

 Then follow the procedure.
 There is no need to change any default.
-If you want, you can change installation drive (considering Note 1).
+If you want, you can change the installation drive (considering Note 1).